ARTS ACROSS A VARIETY OF CEU PRESS PUBLICATIONS

 “A period of intensive reacquaintance with international art of several centuries, and also with aspects of Russia’s own suppressed artistic heritage, began in 1954“.
-The collective book with 35 contributors analyzes artistic interactions within the Soviet bloc and with the West between 1945 and 1989.
+The collective volume with thirty-five contributors analyzes artistic interactions within the Soviet bloc and with the West between 1945 and 1989.

 Books with a variety of cultural themes (contemporary topics on top, historical subjects below):

 “How was it that the rockers and punks were able to sing and listen to such critical songs during martial law, at a time when Solidarity activists and others were being locked up and when heavy censorship was reimposed on book publishing and the media?”—from a book on current values in Poland.